On This Page

 Why Visit Ibiza?

 Hidden beaches beyond the party strips offer postcard perfection—Cala Comte (Cala Conta) ranks among Mediterranean's most beautiful with turquoise-aqua gradients and sunset views, Cala d'Hort faces the mysterious Es Vedrà rock (subject of local legends about Atlantis and mysterious magnetic energy—none of it scientifically proven, but fun folklore), and Ses Salines nature reserve's beaches meet pink salt flats where flamingos feed.
 The island's interior reveals white villages like Sant Carles with its 1960s hippie bar, Santa Gertrudis's artisan shops and restaurants, almond orchards blooming pink in January-February, pine forests, and red-earth fields.
-Formentera island lies 30 minutes by ferry with even more pristine beaches and car-free tranquility.
+Formentera island lies 30 minutes by ferry with even more pristine beaches and seasonal vehicle-access regulation in peak months.

 What to Do